daydreamersjp/opt-coupon-dist/README.md

 Then what we next think of should be "to what we optimize?"
 We are likely to have monotonically more conversions as the budget increases, because it will give chances to send more coupon and more coupon results in more conversions.
 So, if we say the increase of conversions is what we target, it will end with "the best coupon for everyone".
 Intuitively this is not right, but why?

-This is because we first distribute the coupons to the customers with the most possiblity of conversions (i.e. "low-hanging fruit") and as we keep going, the fruits go higher and higher until in the end we will reach the point when it makes no sense to add budget.
+This is because we first distribute the coupons to the customers with the most possibility of conversions (i.e. "low-hanging fruit") and as we keep going, the fruits go higher and higher until in the end we will reach the point when it makes no sense to add budget.

 <br />